leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 | Player | Could be a winner to many Games  |
 | Score | A Game consists of many scores, a Score can have one player  |

+**How do you harvest data from a website if no off the shelf API exists?**

 - Interactive parts
 - Scraping parts